 Comoros Legislative and Policy Framework

 In the Union of the Comoros the administrative body with supervisory authority over the environment is the Directorate-General of the Environment and Forests (DGEF), under the supervision of MAPEATU (Ministère de l'Agriculture, de la Pêche, de l'Environnement, de l' Aménagement du Territoire et de l'Urbanisme).
-It has three offices covering the islands of Grande Comore, Anjouan and Moheli.
+It has three offices covering the islands of Grande Comore, Anjouan and Mohéli.

 MAPEATU is the ministry that issues authorisations for new projects and is responsible for environmental compliance.
 The major legislative reference is Law No. 94-018/AF of 22 June 1994, laying down the Framework Law on the Environment.
 The Law aims to: